WSU hosts 8th annual Purple Mile Walk remembering those lost to domestic violence

 Groups attending included the Wichita Family Crisis Center, StepStone, and Harbor House.

-“We really want people to understand that this is a community problem and so the offenders and the people that are committing these crimes are very dangerous so the most awareness we can raise will really keep everyone safe and so people knowing that these resources are available are very important,” said ” Harbor House Program Director, Keri McGregor.
+“We really want people to understand that this is a community problem and so the offenders and the people that are committing these crimes are very dangerous, so the most awareness we can raise will really keep everyone safe and so people knowing that these resources are available are very important,” said Keri McGregor, Harbor House program director.

 A moment of silence was held at the beginning of the walk to remember those that have died from domestic violence.